temmuzyavuzer/WebScraping-NFL/README.md

 ###### Short description of your scraper mechanics
 - BeautifulSoup:
-Code starts from the main page ('https://stathead.com/tiny/tTuxM') Takes all the players urls in main page and store it into an array which called as “links” Scrape players’ career information from the html text of the players urls Print it on the console as a dictionary
+Code starts from the [main page]('https://stathead.com/tiny/tTuxM') Takes all the players urls in main page and store it into an array which called as “links” Scrape players’ career information from the html text of the players urls Print it on the console as a dictionary